aniismess/ani-bar/README.md

 For a quick and easy setup, especially on a fresh system, use the provided `install.sh` script.
 This script will:

 -   Detect your operating system (Arch Linux or Debian/Ubuntu).
--   Install Polybar and all necessary dependencies (you may be prompted for your `sudo` password).
+-   Install Polybar and all necessary dependencies
--   Clone this repository into `~/.config/polybar` (backing up any existing configuration).
+-   Clone this repository into `~/.config/polybar`.
 -   Make all custom scripts executable.

 To run the automated installer: